davkk/masters-thesis/typst/main.typ

   MC closure in 2D for pion+ pion- collisions.
 ]) <fig:closure-pi-api-2>

+#pagebreak()

 == Efficiency influence in 1d vs. 2d

+To quantify the impact of the correction on the efficiency, I have compared the chi-squared values of the truth and the 1D and 2D corrections.
+Presented in @fig:chisq-comparison, the results show an improvement across every particle pair.

 #figure(
   pdf("../data/chisq_test.pdf", width: 90%),